History of Dejounte Murray in Timeline

 On December 26, 2020, Dejounte Murray recorded his first career triple-double with 11 points, 10 rebounds, and 10 assists in a win against the Toronto Raptors.

-February 8, 2021: Career High Steals
+February 8, 2021: Career-High Steals

-February 7, 2022: Named to NBA All-Star Team
+February 7, 2022: NBA All-Star Selection

 On February 7, 2022, Dejounte Murray was named to his first NBA All-Star team as an injury replacement for Draymond Green.